Skip to main content

 PS 224 - Politics of the National Parks

 Examines the politics of national parks in the United States, including creation of parks, local support or opposition to parks, and park policy as well as policy questions such as the value of wilderness ecosystem management, endangered species protection, and role of parks in national identity and remembrance of events such as the Civil War, the Indian wars, or the civil rights movement.
 Same as RST 224.
 Additional fees may apply.
 See Class Schedule.
-May be repeated in separate terms to a maximum of 10 hours.

 PS 225 - Environmental Politics & Policy